 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-In the ICD-10, somatisation is defined as multiple, recurrent and frequently changing physical symptoms usually present for several years, (at least two years) before the patient is referred to a psychiatrist.
-More latterly, the term 'unexplained somatic complaints' was introduced ito describe patients presenting with any physical symptom and frequent medical visits in spite of negative investigations.
+In the International Classification of Diseases 10th edition (ICD-10), somatisation is defined as multiple, recurrent and frequently changing physical symptoms usually present for several years, (at least two years) before the patient is referred to a psychiatrist.
+More latterly, the term 'unexplained somatic complaints' was introduced to describe patients presenting with any physical symptom and frequent medical visits in spite of negative investigations.
 This term is thought to be more acceptable to patients and has fewer aetiological implications.

 The DSM-IV diagnosis of somatisation disorder requiring a specific number of complaints from four symptom groups is no longer a requirement in the DSM-5 diagnosis of SSD.
 Recent literature has used the terms somatisation disorder, somatic symptom disorder, functional somatic syndromes and somatisation syndromes more or less interchangeably.
 Much of the evidence base relating to somatisation disorder is, however, also relevant to SSD and has been quoted where appropriate.